-The GFAS Carole Noon Award for Sanctuary Excellence is given annually to an individual who embodies and puts into practice the GFAS philosophy of vision, dedication, and excellence in animal care at sanctuaries.
+The GFAS Carole Noon Award is given annually to an individual who embodies and puts into practice the GFAS philosophy of vision, dedication, and excellence in animal care at sanctuaries.

 The award was created in 2009 to honor outstanding contributions to the animal sanctuary field to memorializes Carole Noon, Ph.D., a courageous and innovative sanctuary pioneer and champion of chimpanzees.

 The GFAS Award Committee reviews all nominations and makes a recommendation, which includes past recipients or representatives of past recipients and members of the GFAS Board of Directors.
 The full GFAS Board of Directors then makes the final selection.

 The award recipient is honored at a ceremony, receives an engraved plaque, offered an award for their organization, and is offered membership to the Award Committee.

 GFAS is delighted to be broadening our awards program for recognition of excellence in the sanctuary world.

 Do you know of a sanctuary, rescue, transition, or rehabilitation center which constantly strives to improve animal care for at-risk and displaced wildlife, exotic animals, equines or farmed animals, in or outside the U.S.?
 Do you admire a particular sanctuary for the dedication and professionalism displayed by their Board, staff, and volunteers?
 Now is the time to submit an award nomination to recognize these special organizations and the animals they care for!

 In 2020, the GFAS Award Committee and Board of Directors will present the First Annual Outstanding Sanctuary Awards.